WAN – Command Distribution Tasks

 Description of the example:

-C:\Tempif it does not exist - Collects system information using
+- Collects system information using

 systeminfo - Collects network configuration using